 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive security updates

 - Follow us on Twitter and Facebook.

 - The Cameroonian Ministry of Health announced that on July 29 Cameroon had 17 255 confirmed COVID-19 cases and 387 deaths.

 - Cameroon’s Ministry of Public Health has developed a preparedness plan for COVID-19, including active surveillance at points of entry, in-country diagnostic capacity at the national reference laboratory, and designated isolation and treatment centers.
 WHO and the U.S. Centers for Disease Control and Prevention (CDC) are providing technical support and closely monitoring the situation in Cameroon.

 - The Department of State has issued a Global Level 4 Health Advisory advising U.S. citizens to reconsider travel abroad due to the global impact of COVID-19.

 Entry and Exit Requirements

 - The Cameroonian Prime Minister has announced that as of March 18 all land, sea, and air borders are closed until further announcement due to COVID-19.
+Recently, some airlines have been given permission to fly in and out the country.
 American citizens with questions should contact Embassy Yaoundé’s Consular Section at YaoundeACS@state.gov.